(Note: I will continue to update this as I add stalls and update stalls to this page, most recent updates first.)

 But there is also another one that is one stall away from Jin Hua too!
-Now Hua Ji XO Fish Head Been Hoon has other items, and in fact, I see Hor Fun, which looks interesting to try.
+Now Hua Ji XO Fish Head Been Hoon used to have other items, and in fact, I see Hor Fun, which looked interesting to try.

-Bedok Minced Mixed Noodles (125, middle right) is the best of the bunch to me.
+Bedok Minced Mixed Noodles (125, middle right) is a different style also.

 What is interesting about this stall is that the noodles are put in one bowl with the minced meat.
 Then dumplings are also given to you in soup.
 They also have the normal Bak Chor Mee, but I like this one from them.

 The best seller is the Mee Hoon Kway and you can tell that the Kway is homemade.
 It’s in quick thicker sheets, but the taste is there.
 And there are some fishballs in the mix, which is not the norm.
 A nice bowl of noodles.Now you also have QuiRong (01-64, middle left).
 It also has your standard Ban Mian.
 It shifted from 51 to 30 and now to 64 for stall numbers.